JoinColony/colonyJS/sdk/packages/colony-starter-basic/README.md

 ### Start TrufflePig

-Open a new terminal window and start TrufflePig:
+Open a new terminal window and start [TrufflePig](https://github.com/JoinColony/trufflepig):

 ```
 yarn start-trufflepig
 ```

-### Run Examples
+### Run Example Script

-Open a new terminal window and run the examples:
+Open a new terminal window and run the example script:

 ```
 yarn start
 ```

-### Run Tests
+### Run Example Tests

-Open a new terminal window and run the tests:
+Open a new terminal window and run the example tests:

 ```
 yarn test